needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 You can now close the second Inspector window we opened and unlock the original Inspector on the right.

 Make sure your scene is saved.
-If you're running the tutorial, you can now click the "refresh" arrow in the upper right of the Tutorial window to restart the tutorial.
+If you're running the tutorial, you can click the **Run Startup Code** in the tutorial authoring toolbar to restart the tutorial.
 This resets the tutorial progress, displays the first page, and reloads the scene.

 If you go through the tutorial now, you'll be able to set the magicNumber to 50 and see that this results in successful completion of the task.

-To finish, let's set up masking for this 2nd page so that it only lets the user edit the property.
+To finish, let's set up masking for this second page so that it only lets the user edit the property.

 Enable Masking on the second Tutorial page.
 Set **Selector Type** to Editor Window, **Editor Window Type** to InspectorWindow, **Mask Type** to Fully Unmasked and **Mask Size Modifier** to No Modifications.
 We also need to add an "Unmasked Controls", so click the **Add** (**+**) button.